JaredBalbona/UKB-AM-MetaAnalysis/README.md

 ### Broad Summary:

-These scripts contain nearly all of the code for [a recent publication in Nature Human Behavior](https://www.nature.com/articles/s41562-023-01672-z) with Tanya Horwitz, Katie Paulich, and Matt Keller.
-Taken as a whole, the majority of what's included serves to get the data in the appropriate form to be analyzed— the analysis themselves make up a relatively small portion of what's included.
-My goal is that these scripts will be useful for researchers who are curious about how exactly are study was performed, and interested in building upon it themselves
+These scripts contain nearly all of the code for [a recent publication in Nature Human Behavior](https://www.nature.com/articles/s41562-023-01672-z) that I worked on with Tanya Horwitz, Katie Paulich, and Matt Keller.
+Taken as a whole, the majority of what's included here serves to get the data in the appropriate form to be analyzed— the analysis themselves make up a relatively small portion of the code.
+My goal is that these scripts will be useful for researchers who are curious about how exactly are study was performed, and interested in building upon it themselves.

-Please feel free to reach out to me at jaba5258@colorado.edu with any quesitons— Thanks!
+Please feel free to reach out to me at jared.v.balbona@gmail.com with any quesitons— Thanks!

 ----